nikola-spasojevic/Interpolated_Language_Model/README.md

 log(p1 x p2 x p3 x p4 ) = log p1 + log p2 + log p3 + log p4

+1. We train parameters of our model on a training set.

+2. We test the model’s performance on data we haven’t seen.
+A test set is an unseen dataset that is different from our training set, totally unused.

+3. An evalua1on metric tells us how well our model does on the test set.

+### Perplexity

+Perplexity is the inverse probability of the test set, normalized by the number of words:

+PP(W) = P(w1w2w3...wN)<sup>-1/N</sup>

+Minimizing perplexity is the same as maximizing probability.